A garment factory in Dhaka, Bangladesh

 The buyers from Western companies who come to view the factories and barter on deals are often unaware of the extent of the mistreatment.
 "When foreign buyers come, the bosses instruct people to clean the floors and work properly," Lovle explained.
 "The whole environment changes just for the buyers."

-There are between 30 and 40 children working in Lovle's factory, and child labor is common in Bangladesh.
-It's a depressing side effect of the extremely low wages, but families must make money to survive, and the children mostly have their parents' blessing.
+There are between 30 and 40 children working in Lovle's factory, and child labour is common in Bangladesh.
+It's a depressing side effect of the extremely low wages in Bangladesh, but families must make money to survive, and the children mostly have their parents' blessing.

 Workers leaving a factory in Dhaka

-But among all this misery are small signs that the situation for Bangladesh's factory workers might be getting better.
-In some, mainly the larger of the 4,500 garment factories, conditions have been improving.
-With the help of local NGOs and the international media, workers have been speaking out and factory owners are beginning to be held accountable for their offenses.
+However, among all this misery, there are small signs that the situation for Bangladesh's factory workers might be getting better.
+In some – mainly the larger of the 4,500 garment factories in Bangladesh – conditions have been improving.
+With the help of local NGOs and the international media, workers have been speaking out and factory owners are beginning to be pulled up for their offences.

-Living next door to Bilkiss and Lovle is a cleaner at one of the factories, a lady named Bando.
-She doesn’t know how old she is exactly, but guesses about 65.
+Living next door to Bilkiss and Lovle is a cleaner at one of the factories, a lady called Bando.
+She doesn’t know how old she is exactly, but reckons about 65.
 She looked tired and I didn’t want to bother her with questions, but she was keen to invite us in.
 She was sick, she told me.
 Her back and shoulders ached.

 "I have been working all week with this pain," she said, "but today it was too much, so I took the day off."
-The pain was visible on her face and she clearly shouldn't have been working, but she had to go back the next day or risk losing her job.
+The pain was visible on her face and she clearly shouldn't have been working, but the following day she had no choice but to go back to work, regardless of the pain.
+If she hadn't, she would have risked losing her job.

-As deeply distressing as all of this is, the sad truth is that if we were all to boycott companies that source their clothes from Bangladesh, young girls like Bilkiss and Lovle would most likely lose their jobs and not have any income at all.
+My newly acquired knowledge that young girls are regularly slapped and called whores while making the world's clothes is deeply distressing – as is the fact that hundreds of workers in recent years have been crushed or burnt to death.
+But the sad truth is that if we were all to boycott companies that source their clothes from Bangladesh, young girls like Bilkiss and Lovle would most likely lose their jobs and not have any income at all.

 As Bando told me before I left: "It's not much, but what else can I do?"